Skip to Content

 Since the kottu would have a dry texture to it, mix in a few leftover chicken curry gravy to bring it to the right consistency.

-Stop food waste by- leftover can be refrigerated or you can spread a little love in your neighborhood, friends, or someone who might enjoy Sri Lankan food.
+leftovers can be refrigerated or you can spread a little love in your neighbourhood, friends, or someone who might enjoy Sri Lankan food.

 Workflow to make the dolphin kottu.